OctopusDeploy/docs/docs/api-and-integration/metadata/github.md

 ## Settings

 The GitHub extension only requires 1 configuration value, the base Url.
+The value defaults to https://github.org.

 This is required when resolving issue references that cross repo boundaries.
 For example you might have a commit message with the following in it